tomjoht/tomjoht.github.io/_posts/2015/2015-11-04-questions-about-technical-writing-careers.md

 * I ride home and help with dinner (mostly standing in the kitchen and trying to help but not really).
 I tell the kids to do their homework.
 * Sitting on my butt all day makes me eager for exercise.
 Later in the evening I ride to a nearby gym and play basketball with a group of friends.
 On the ride there and back I listen to the *American Assassin* by Vince Flynn.
 In the book, a banker decides to open a safe containing passwords to Swiss bank accounts containing terrorist funds rather than have Mitch Rapp (unofficial CIA assassin) pluck his dog's eyes out with a knife.
 My lackluster day job requires this kind of vicarious adrenaline!

+{% include ads.html %}

 ### Do you primarily work alone, or is collaboration a big part of your job?

 I work alone in an open office surrounded by people (kind of like a loner in a sea of people).
 I'm the only tech writer on site (for a group of 30 IT people), but there are two other tech writers in Arizona, and we're hiring some more technical writers in the UK.

 We meet and interact regularly through IM, Go to Meeting, Confluence, JIRA, and email.
 The virtual team actually works out quite well.